-1. Medicine.
+Medicine.
 There are certain restrictions and requirements when you are going to bring your medications to Uzbekistan.
-If you are prescribed with psychotropic drugs or any other medicine that local authorities consider as controlled substances (including Codein), you should declare these when crossing the customs and provide proving documents (copy of the medical prescription, letter from your doctor/clinic at the country of residence).
+If you are prescribed with psychotropic drugs or any other medicine that local authorities consider as controlled substances (including Codein, THC, etc), you should declare these when crossing the customs and provide proving documents (copy of the medical prescription on your name, letter from your doctor/clinic at the country of residence).
 There are also rules that limit a quantity of any other medicine for personal use that you can import.
-Please, see more on following links: https://uz.usembassy.gov/u-s-citizen-services/doctors/prescription-medicines/ and http://uzbekistan.travel/de/list-of-prohibited-drugs/ .
+Please, see more on following links: https://www.customs.uz/en/lists/view/117 and https://uzbekistan.travel/i/travel-tips/#top25

-1. Security and crime.
+Security and crime.
 Uzbekistan is recognised as one of the safest countries for foreign visitors.
-Recently established Tourist Police operates in major towns along popular itineraries.
-But petty crime, pickpocketing, purse snatching and sometimes mugging still happen, if you are not careful enough at night-time or in crowd.
+The Tourist Police operates in major towns along popular itineraries.
+But petty crime, pickpocketing, purse snatching and sometimes mugging still happen, if you are not careful enough at nighttime or in crowd.
 General vigilance as in any other European or Asian city is advised.
 If you are going to restaurant or club till late hours, be sure that the place has permit to work after 23:00.

 Prostitution and hiring prostitutes are criminal offence, causing serious consequences for those who cross this line.
 We firmly request from our guests to refrain from visiting Uzbekistan at all if they intend for any sort of “sex-tourism”.

-1. Transport.
-Everyone, even local citizen, is required to have their passport when travelling between cities and provinces of Uzbekistan.Most cities have licensed taxi companies, usually with yellow cars, but visitors often approached by unofficial taxi drivers.
+Transport.
+Everyone, even local citizen, is required to have their passport when travelling between cities and provinces of Uzbekistan.Most cities have licensed taxi companies (including hailing apps), but visitors often approached by unofficial taxi drivers.
 Try to avoid them and always get advise beforehand from your guide or hotel.City buses, Tashkent Metro and Samarkand tram are generally safe, but often get crowded between stops during the rush hour.
-We do not recommend for foreign tourists to board inter-city public buses, as they are often old, tend to stop frequently and not always safe.
-The same thing can be said about some “traditional” trains, while high-speed “Afrosiyob” and some other trains with comfortable coaches are widely used by tourists.
+Be cautious if you intend to board inter-city public buses, as they are often old, tend to stop frequently and not always safe.
+The same thing can be said about some “traditional” trains, while high-speed “Afrosiyob” and some other trains (“Sharq”, “O’zbekiston”) with comfortable coaches are widely used by tourists.

 And, please, always cross the road on designated pedestrian crossings – and even there, look to both sides for usually fast driving cars.

-Veres Vert obtained quite a good experience in facilitating dietary needs of our guests (including gluten/lactose intolerance, food allergies), but this requires getting the information well beforehand.
+Veres-Vert obtained a good experience in facilitating dietary needs of our guests (including gluten/lactose intolerance, food allergies), but this requires getting the information well beforehand.

 Another issue is a stomach upset caused either by mixing unfamiliar local food or dining in places with doubtful hygiene.
 Again, please, seek advice from us or your local guide when choosing a restaurant or teahouse, as we regularly inspect and recommend only fully certified places.
 And, sorry for mentioning this, please – don’t drink dairy products after watermelon 🙂